retaildevcrews/ngsa-asb/docs/Firewall-Automation.md

 ### Service Principal and Role Assignments

-The execution of the automation infrastructure setup script **Firewall-Automation-Infrastructure.sh** requires a Service Principal to be created as part of the provisioning process:
+The execution of the automation infrastructure setup script **Firewall-Automation-Infrastructure.sh** requires a Service Principal to be created as part of the provisioning process.
+The Service Principal is only needed for setup, and it is not utilized to execute the RunBook automation.

 Service Principal | Purpose |
 -----------------|---------|